ThiagoCF05/DeepNLG/README.md

 The augmented version of the WebNLG corpus is available [here](versions/v1.4).
 To see information about the evaluation, go to [the evaluation folder](evaluation/).

+# Reproducibility

+For reproducibility reasons, the data used in the experiments can be found [here](https://github.com/ThiagoCF05/DeepNLG/tree/master/evaluation/data), whereas the results are [here](https://github.com/ThiagoCF05/DeepNLG/tree/master/evaluation/results).